Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-Within the first 3 months of age, the Golden Retriever puppy has a very thin, soft goose-like fur.
+Within the first three months of age, the Golden Retriever puppy has very thin, soft goose-like fur.
 If you’ve ever seen a baby duck or goose, they have that same downy, frizzy fuzz that is later replaced by permanent feathers.

 Golden Retrievers puppies are similar in that their coats are thinner and more fuzz-like.
 The fuzz-like fur, due to it being lighter, tends to stand up more and is more frizzy.
 So it puffs up the puppy making it look fluffy.

 The puppies get protection and warmth from their mother and littermates early on.
 However, as the Golden Retriever puppy ages and becomes more independent, its fuzzy fur thickens and lengthens.
 Then, it is slowly replaced by a longer coat.